compound-finance/compound-finance.github.io/docs/pages/compound-js/price-feed.md

 ## Price Feed Methods

-These methods facilitate interactions with the Open Price Feed smart contracts.
+These methods facilitate interactions with the v2 Price Feed smart contracts.
 For Compound III price feed methods, see the Comet section.

 ## Compound v2 Get Price

-Gets an asset's price from the Compound Protocol open price feed.
+Gets an asset's price from the Compound v2 Protocol price feed.
 The price of the asset can be returned in any other supported asset value, including all cTokens and underlyings.